maxkain/eav-bundle/README.md

 ```

 Here you pass attributes with values.
+If you use `EavExpression`, ':field' placeholder will be replaced to the value field path.
+Don't forgive to escape user's input by Doctine's `createNamedParameter` function.
+If you use `EavComparison`, `value` argument will be escaped automatically.

 ## Usage with EasyAdmin and Forms